Nawaz-B-04/Credenza/README.md

 - View list of all users and stores:
   - Users: Name, Email, Address, Role
   - Stores: Name, Email, Address, Average Rating
+  - Columns are sortable: Click the arrow on any column to sort in ascending or descending order.
 - Filter users/stores by name, email, address, or role.
 - Logout securely.